Last updated 9 September 2020

 The following third parties will receive personal information for the purposes described:

-We use UserVoice for hosting our knowledge base and managing support tickets.
-We signed a data processing agreement with UserVoice.
-When creating a ticket through the widget we share the full name, email address and roles that that user has in eHour with UserVoice.
-UserVoice is certified under the EU/US Privacy Shield.
+We use HelpScout for hosting our knowledge base and managing support tickets.
+We signed a data processing agreement with HelpScout.
+When creating a ticket through the widget, we share the full name and email address that user has in eHour.

 We use Stripe as our payment gateway for subscriptions that are paid by credit card.
 Stripe’s services in Europe are provided by a Stripe affiliate—Stripe Payments Europe Limited (“Stripe Payments Europe”)—an entity located in Ireland and subject to European law.
 In providing Stripe Services, Stripe Payments Europe transfers personal data to Stripe, Inc. in the US.